Still Got Questions?

 Do we have to pay a deposit?

 When you return your completed application form we'll assume you're keen to go ahead with a booking.
-We'll complete your assessment and you'll be asked to pay all fees before we issue your licence.
+We'll complete your assessment and you will issued an Event Authorisation and an invoice.
+Your Event Authorisation will only be valid once your invoice has been paid.
 See also Terms and Conditions.

 When do we get our approval?

 Once we've received your application form we can usually get an approval to you pretty quickly.
-As long as your payments are made promptly we should be able to get everything finalised within 4 weeks.
-As soon as we can see you've made your final payment we'll send through your approval.
+As long as all supporting documentation has been provided where necessary, we should be able to get everything finalised within 2 weeks for Low Impact private gatherings.
+Please note, Event Authorisations for Low-High Impact events will require further time.

 Will we get our money back if it rains, if we change venues or if we need to cancel our booking?

 The application fee is non-refundable in all instances of cancellation.
 In the event of inclement weather we'll refund all other fees as long as you notify us in writing on the next available working day.
 If you cancel your booking for any reason prior to your approval being issued we'll refund all other monies.

 If you need to change venues after your approval is issued you'll have to pay an additional amendment fee.
 Unfortunately you'll forfeit all monies if you cancel for any other reason after your approval is issued.
 Any other situations would be assessed on a case by case basis.